-Exposion cladding is a cold welding process that uses precision explosions to bond two dissimilar metals while retaining the mechanical properties of both.
+Explosion cladding is a solid state welding process that uses precision explosions to bond two dissimilar metals while retaining the mechanical, electrical and corrosion properties of both.
 The process is most commonly used to clad steel with a thin layer of corrosion-resistant alloy metal, such as stainless steel, brass, nickel, silver, titanium, or zirconium.
 However, explosion welding can join a wide array of compatible and non-compatible metals; with more than 260 metal combinations possible.

 The explosion weld is achieved in milliseconds; therefore, no bulk heating occurs, and the metals experience no dilution.
 NobelClad is the only company that can deliver high shear strength and high tensile strength across every type of combination we join.

 Explosion welded clad offers a variety of advantages over roll bond and weld overlay.

 A small group of explosion welding businesses.
 NobelClad is the world standard.

 Hot rolling steel mills dispersed across the globe.

 Our DetaClad™ plate products exhibit extremely high bond strength and provide a cost-effective fabrication solution for both corrosive environments and challenging structural designs.